mladenivkovic/swiftgpupacksim/data/README.md

 pack_or_unpack: p for packing operation, u for unpacking
 c_offset:       offset of c->hydro.parts array in global parts array
 count:          c->hydro.count
+index:          intex to pack into/unpack from in particle buffer arrays
 time:           Measured time for operation, in [micro s]
 ```